 Introduction

 Coronaviruses were first identified in the 1960s and, in the decades that followed, human coronaviruses (HCoVs) received a considerable amount of attention in the field of infectious disease research.
-At this time, two species of HCoV, OC43 and 229E were identified as the causative agents of roughly 15% of common colds (McIntosh 1974; Heikkinen and Järvinen 2003).
+At this time, two species of HCoV, OC43 and 229E, were identified as the causative agents of roughly 15% of common colds (McIntosh 1974; Heikkinen and Järvinen 2003).
 Infections with these viruses were shown to exhibit seasonal patterns, peaking in January-March in the Northern Hemisphere, as well as yearly variation, with the greatest incidence occurring every 2-4 years (Monto and Lim 1974; Hamre and Beem 1972).
 Subsequently, two additional seasonal HCoVs, HKU1 and NL63, have entered the human population.
-These 4 HCoVs endemic to the human population usually cause mild respiratory infections, but occasionally result in more severe disease in immunocompromised patients or the elderly (Liu, Liang, and Fung 2020).
+These 4 HCoVs endemic to the human population usually cause mild respiratory infections, but occasionally result in more severe disease in immunocompromised patients or the elderly (D. X. Liu, Liang, and Fung 2020).
 In the past 20 years, three additional HCoVs (SARS-CoV-1, MERS-CoV and SARS-CoV-2) have emerged, which cause more severe respiratory illness.
 At the writing of this paper, amidst the SARS-CoV-2 pandemic, no vaccine for any HCoV is currently available, though many candidate SARS-CoV-2 vaccines are in production and clinical trials (Krammer 2020).

 Coronaviruses are named for the ray-like projections of spike protein that decorate their surface.
-Inside these virions is a positive-sense RNA genome of roughly 30kB (Li 2016).
+Inside these virions is a positive-sense RNA genome of roughly 30kB (F. Li 2016).
 This large genome size can accommodate more genetic variation than a smaller genome (Woo et al. 2009).
 Genome flexibility, coupled with a RNA virus error-prone polymerase (Drake 1993) and a high rate of homologous recombination (Pasternak, Spaan, and Snijder 2006), creates genetic diversity that is acted upon by evolutionary pressures that select for viral replication.
 This spawns much of the diversity within and between coronaviruses species (Woo et al. 2009; Hon et al. 2008), and can contribute to the virus’ ability to jump species-barriers, allowing a previously zoonotic CoV to infect and replicate in humans.

 The battle between virus and host results in selective pressure for mutations that alter viral antigens in a way that evades immune recognition.
 Antigenic evolution, or antigenic drift, leaves a characteristic mark of positively selected epitopes within the viral proteins most exposed to the host immune system (Smith et al. 2004).
 For CoVs, this is the spike protein, exposed on the surface of the virion to human humoral immunity.
-Some human respiratory illnesses caused by RNA viruses, like seasonal influenza (Smith et al. 2004), evolve antigenically while others, like measles, do not (Fulton et al. 2015).
+Some human respiratory illnesses caused by RNA viruses, like seasonal influenza (Smith et al. 2004), evolve antigenically, while others, like measles, do not (Fulton et al. 2015a).
 Because of this, seasonal influenza vaccines must be reformulated on a nearly annual basis, while measles vaccines typically provide lifelong protection.
 Whether HCoVs undergo antigenic drift is relevant not only to understanding HCoV evolution and natural immunity against HCoVs, but also to predicting the duration of a vaccine’s effectiveness.

 Early evidence that closely-related HCoVs are antigenically diverse comes from a 1980s human challenge study in which subjects were infected and then reinfected with a variety of 229E-related strains (Reed 1984).
 All subjects developed symptoms and shed virus upon initial virus inoculation.
 After about a year, subjects who were re-inoculated with the same strain did not show symptoms or shed virus.
 However, the majority of subjects who were re-inoculated with a heterologous strain developed symptoms and shed virus.
 This suggests that immunity mounted against 229E viruses provides protection against some, but not all, other 229E strains.
 This is a result that would be expected of an antigenically evolving virus.